ritterim/platform-ui/README.md

 Platform UI is a CSS framework, rooted in Sass, used by [Ritter Insurance Marketing](https://ritterim.com) (RIM) for our platform of agent tools.
 It's being built as a replacement for existing frameworks while considering some of our unique needs.

-As we start to reach a 1.0 version of Platform UI, we hope to create an easy to use framework that other developers can implement.
+As continue to improve Platform UI, we hope to create an easy to use framework that other developers can implement.

 ## Publishing